hldb/welo/README.md

-# odb
+# opal
-> o stands for opal. name is temporary 🚧
+> name is temporary 🚧

-peer-to-peer, local-first database using merkle-crdts. inspired by orbitdb.
+peer-to-peer, local-first state machines using merkle-crdts. inspired by orbitdb.